cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

     </institution>
   </region>

-Activity: Generate (and Save) your Input File
+Activity: Save your Input File
 +++++++++++++++++++++++++++++++++++++++++++++++

 You are now ready to generate a full |Cyclus| input file.